socalledsound/nu-scripts/week1/w1-v-12-16-I-HEART-REACT/w1-v12-IHEARTREACT-CRA-1-install.md

 ###

-need to make sure this is platform inclusive do we need a video on the terminal or are they familiar with it?
+need to make sure this part is platform inclusive do we need a video on the terminal or are they familiar with it?

+##

 Open your terminal. type cd Desktop and then enter to change directories into your Desktop folder.
 Make sure you have a good strong internet connect, then type the command

 npx create-react-app heartz

 and hit enter to run it.
-Here, we're using
+Here, we're using the package runner called npx.

+when we run it, it will check our system to see if the create-react-app tool is installed, and if it isn't (hopefully it isn't), then it will download the latest version and run it.

+Then, we give the name of the app that we want to build.

 ###

-##### do we want to have videos on webpack? babel?

 [SC]
 terminal doing its magic